 Over the past few years Patrick has been focusing on his own recording career as both a songwriter and performer.
 He completed six studio albums and produced an award winning show “Let The Good Times Roll, A Tribute To Ray Charles.”
 A Tribute To Ray Charles, debuted at the 2005 Safeway Waterfront Blues Festival and the 15 piece big band All-star group released a CD produced by Lamb at the 2006 festival during the tributes encore performance.
 The tribute has received stellar reviews both regionally and nationally, and the show opened the 2007-08 Oregon Symphony Pops season.

 Patrick completed work on his latest solo project, ‘It’s All Right Now’ which was released, in July 2011, produced & co-written by Jeff Lorber.
 Patrick’s new solo vocal CD bridges together his love of Funk, R&B, Soul, Jazz with his southern roots.
 This CD features an All-Star cast of musicians, Alex Al (Michael Jackson), Little John Roberts (Janet Jackson), Dave Weckl (Chick Corea, Robert Plant, Diana Ross), Michael White (Steely Dan), Dwight Sills (Anita Baker, Babyface, Kirk Whalum) and many others.
+This made top five nationally on Billboard.

-In addition to his new release Patrick recorded and released in 2007 an ‘old school’ R&B, Soul vocal album “Soul of a Free Man,” co-written with longtime friend Lee Garrett who has co-written with Stevie Wonder (Signed, Sealed, Delivered, It’s a Shame, & More) and a vocal duet/ instrumental CD with nine-time Emmy award winning producer John Henry, and three-time Emmy nominated singer songwriter Patsy Meyer.
+In addition to his new release Patrick recorded and released in 2007 an R&B, Soul vocal album “Soul of a Free Man,” co-written with longtime friend Lee Garrett who has co-written with Stevie Wonder (Signed, Sealed, Delivered, It’s a Shame, & More) and a vocal duet/ instrumental CD with nine-time Emmy award winning producer John Henry, and three-time Emmy nominated singer songwriter Patsy Meyer.

 Patrick has appeared on other recordings with Gino Vannelli, Jeff Lorber, Tom Grant, Eddie Martinez, Dave Weckel, Nathan East, Ricky Lawson, ‘Little John’ Roberts, Alex Al, Bill Cunliffe, Tony Madian, Curt Bisquera, Herman Jackson, Mel Brown, Marlon McClain, Nate Phillips, George Mitchell, Paul deLay, John Raymond, Paul Jackson Jr., Tony Gable, and many others.